idio-lang/DIPS/source/idio-design/idio-look.rst

 .. code-block:: idio

-   function (a) {
+   define (foo a) {
      b = a + 1
      b
    }

-the differences being that there's no function name in the function declaration and we have formal parameters.
+the only useful difference being that we have formal parameters.

 Notice too the start of a lexical block, ``{``, *on the end of the first line* of the function declaration.
 That means our line-oriented